What is the best vinyl cutting machine available today?

 First up: the top cutters for home use!

-If you are looking for machines for business, jump straight down.
+If you are looking for vinyl cutting machines for business, jump straight down.

 Best Personal Vinyl Cutters